odroe/otp/README.md

 ## Introduction

-The one-time password produced by ootp(Node.js One-Time Password) is fully compliant with HOTP(HMAC-based One-time Password) and TOTP(Time-based One-time Password).
+The One-time password produced by OOTP(Open One-Time Password) is fully compliant with HOTP(HMAC-based One-time Password) and TOTP(Time-based One-time Password).
 You can use Google Authenticator, Microsoft Authenticator or other Authenticator To verify!

 ## Features